BlueMagnificent/AssetCache/readme.md

 ### stageForLoading( loader, url, name, category )
 ##### loader
 Loading function for the type of asset being staged.
-This funtion would be called against its respective asset url when all staged assets are to be loaded.
+This function would be called against its respective asset url when all staged assets are to be loaded.
 It should have the below signature as is the case with most three.js loaders:
 ```js
 function ( url, onCompleted, onProgress, onError )
 ```
 ##### url
 The url of the asset.
-For cube texures this can be an array (see sample in the example folder)
+For cube textures this can be an array (see sample in the example folder)
 ##### name
 Identifier name for the asset.
 This name is used when there is need to retrieve the asset and should be unique within a category.
 ##### category (optional)